CollerDevTeam/style-guides/HTML/html-guide.md

 ### Avoid long code lines

+Try to avoid code lines longer than around 80 characters where appropriate.

-When using an HTML editor, it is inconvenient to scroll right and left to read the HTML code.
-Try to avoid code lines longer than 80 characters.
+*Why?*: When using an HTML editor, it is inconvenient to scroll right and left to read the HTML code.

 ### Specify both encoding and langage

-To ensure proper interpretation, and correct search engine indexing, both the language and the character encoding should be defined as early as possible in a document.
+Both the language and the character encoding should be defined as early as possible in a document.

+*Why?*: This helps to ensure proper interpretation, and correct search engine indexing.

   ```html
   <!DOCTYPE html>